 Working with your lawyer

-Most people deal with lawyers on limited occasions: for example, when buying a house or making a will.
-It is not unusual for people who are unfamiliar with the law to be uncertain of how to find, work with or understand what to expect from lawyers.
+Most people deal with lawyers on very few occasions, such as when buying a house or making a will.
+If you are not familiar with the law, you may be uncertain how to work with lawyers or understand what to expect from the legal process.

-The Victorian Legal Services Commissioner has produced a fact sheet called ‘Working with your lawyer’ (207KB PDF) that may help you to develop and maintain a positive and productive relationship with your lawyer.
-This fact sheet is also translated into 22 languages other than English which are available on our Fact sheets page:
+Our fact sheet called ‘Working with your lawyer’ (207KB PDF) provides tips on how you can develop and maintain a good relationship with your lawyer.
+This fact sheet is also translated into the following 22 languages other than English:

 Arabic, Assyrian, Chinese (traditional), Croatian, Dari, Dinka, Filipino (Tagalog), French (colonial), Greek, Italian, Karen (Burmese), Khmer, Macedonian, Nepalese, Persian (Farsi), Russian, Serbian, Spanish, Thai, Turkish, Urdu and Vietnamese.